-A property developer in Ingleburn is seeking development approval to subdivide a 5 ha land parcel adjacent to the Georges River into a number of smaller allotments.
+A property developer in Ingleburn is seeking development approval to subdivide a 5 ha land parcel adjacent to the Georges River into three allotments.

-The proposed development is classified as Major Development under the Plan.
-Although the subject land is located in close proximity to the CRUI KMP, the land is situated outside of the boundaries of the KMP, and therefore both a VAR and KAAR are required to further inform the development.
+The proposed development is classified as 'Major development' under the Plan.
+The subject land is located in core koala habitat, however due to the size of the development - Council requests a KAAR be prepared to further inform the development (Section 6.3.2v).